Weissensee (TV series)

-Weissensee is a German television series.
+Weissensee ("White lake") is a German family, drama and romance television series.
 The series is set in East Berlin between 1980 and 1990 and follows two families.

 Outline

 The plot follows the Kupfer family, who are well-connected within the communist regime.
 Hans Kupfer and his son Falk are both senior officers within the East German secret police, whilst his younger son Martin is a regular policeman in the Volkspolizei.
 Martin opted for this job due to concerns with the morals of the regime.
 After a brief car chase one evening, Martin arrests Julia Hausmann, a young shop worker.
 After her release, they quickly strike up a relationship.
 However, the situation is complicated by the fact that Julia's mother is a singer known for frequently criticising the regime, and the Kupfers' resultant hostility.
 Falk works to try divide the couple, whilst Hans secretly approaches Julia's mother, with whom it transpires that he once had an affair.